pulumi/docs/content/what-is/top-iac-tools.md

 - **Flexibility**: Utilizes HCL.
 Lacks full programming constructs.
 - **Multi-cloud**: Offers support for AWS, Azure, GCP, Oracle cloud and many others.
-- **State**: Requires manual configuration for state management, including remote backends and state locking, which can add complexity to collaboration.
+- **State**: Provides fine-grained control over state management, but requires manual configuration including remote backends and state locking, which can add complexity to collaboration.
 - **Integration**: Integrates well with existing development workflows and CI/CD pipelines, though additional scripting may be needed for complex scenarios.
 - **Ecosystem**: A large and active community.
 A wide range of plugins and integrations.